 When it comes to choosing a new care management system to replace an established paper-based care recording process, you need to understand a whole plethora of different criteria in order to get the right system for your needs.
 However, the first and most important question that you need to ask is, “Why is it imperative to evolve the way you plan, record and manage care?” in the first instance you are moving away from a system that has worked since you started your career in care to a potential unknown.
 That is why we’ve broken down the top 5 benefits care providers will see when they use a digital care management system.
 This article is based on direct feedback from our clients using the Nourish system as well as industry trends and commentary from the care sector.

 Care management systems enable better care

 - Your care teams will be able to record more care and health records when they use a care management system when compared to traditional paper based methods.
 Typically our clients find that their teams record around 30% more notes and spend around 2 hours less per carer per week doing them.

 - More actionable information is provided by a care management system as they are able to process number based information into handy charts for management.

-- Instant notifications from other members of staff via the messaging system included in care management systems like Nourish mean that your teams are able to communicate more effectively and deal with incidents quicker.
+- Instant notifications from other members of staff via the messaging system included in software like Nourish mean that your teams are able to communicate more effectively and deal with incidents quicker.

 Save time and money

-- Costs of stationary at first glance might not seem that much, but when you add them all up across a year it can amount to thousands of pounds.
-One of Nourish’s clients who runs a 30 bed nursing home using our care management system, is benefitting from a saving of £2000 a quarter on stationary costs.
-Across a year what would you do with £8000 of savings?
+- Costs of stationery at first glance might not seem that much, but when you add them all up across a year it can amount to thousands of pounds.
+One of Nourish’s clients who runs a 30 bed nursing home, is benefitting from a saving of £2,000 a quarter on stationery costs.
+Across a year what would you do with £8,000 of savings?